Uh oh! We couldn’t find any match.

 When providing details, give a good overview of the different facets of information, limiting the amount of information.
 Users can ask if they need more information.

 Do not recreate the whole application or service interface by including all the available information.
-It’s not recommended to change the information hierarchy based on the user’s request.
+We don't recommend that you change the information hierarchy based on the user’s request.
 Therefore, it’s best to consider what is really important to a user when deciding between choices for all use cases.

 A simple list is the most basic form of a list where content is presented as a flat list of choices to the user.